1030852813/2deci/README.md

 # 2deci

-Conver any-bit number to decimal number and vise versa.
+Convert any-bit number to decimal number and vise versa.

 --bit n to set bit to n